dawidduraj/dawidduraj/README.md

 ### Hi there 👋
-My name is Dawid and I am an Software Developer living in Germany
+My name is Dawid and I am an Software Developer based in Germany

 - 🔭 I’m currently working on: C# currency converter
 - 🌱 I’m currently learning: C# database intergration